stefan-hoeck/idris2-digest/docs/Tree.md

 when case trees or `where` blocks are moved to the top level.

-* `Core.Name.Namespace`: Data types and utilities for working with namespaces and module identifiers
+* `Core.Name.Namespace`: Data types and utilities for working with namespaces and module identifiers.
+These are represented in reverse order to facilitate resolving partial namespaces.
+A `SnocList` would probably have made more sense here, but I think that was not yet a thing when Idris2 started.
 * `Core.Name`: Data type `UserName` defines user-defined names: regular identifiers, record field projections, and placeholders (underscores: '_').
 Data type `Name` adds support for names in a